skuehlshelby/RibbonX-Builder/ExampleRibbon/readme.md

-﻿# Example Ribbon Using The RibbonFactory Library
-This project creates a simple ribbon using the RibbonFactory library.
+﻿# Example Ribbon Using The RibbonX Builder Library This project creates a simple ribbon using the RibbonFactory library.
 All ribbon creation code is contained inside the method 'BuildRibbon' in the 'Ribbon' class.
 The created ribbon uses a mix of static and dynamic content.
 It includes custom images for each button that are supplied at runtime.
 The output looks like this: